(Originally referred to this area as Lebanon)

 Information of the DUNAWAY family members…

-For a time, Foster Dunaway lived in Dallas County and is said to have had a shop near the cabin of John Neely Bryan.
+For a time, Foster Dunaway lived in Dallas County and is said to have had a shop (most often referred to as a drug store of sorts) near the cabin of John Neely Bryan.
 Foster’s brother, Jefferson Madison Dunaway settled in Ellis County, Texas.
 Other siblings settled in Wise County and Dallas County, Texas and others remained in Tennessee.
 Isaac Jones and wife Katherine Dunaway Jones, appear to have lived most of their life in Dallas County in an area named as Pleasant Valley (where they are also buried)

 Foster W. Dunaway

 Foster Dunaway was a single young man when he came to Texas and here he met Eucebia Nevel Granberry daughter of Hiram and Elizabeth Granberry.
 Eucebia was born in Mississippi.
 (In 1850, in Rankin County, Mississippi, Hiram and Elizabeth Granberry had seven children.)
 On July 24th 1853, Foster W. Dunaway and Eucebia N. Granberry were married in Dallas, County.